MS 101: MS Symptoms

-Crystal D. is a paid employee of Teva Neuroscience, Inc.
+Crystal D. has been compensated by Teva Neuroscience, Inc.

 Everyone’s experience with MS is different and unique to themselves.
 There are some symptoms that you may experience that others do not.
 It’s important to remember that any new symptom you are experiencing, big or small, should be shared with your healthcare provider.
 A few of these MS symptoms include:

 - Dizziness – When people with MS experience this symptom, they may feel light-headed, weak, or off-balance.
 Talk with your doctor to treat dizziness effectively.

 - Headaches – A migraine headache may arise, which can cause constant throbbing pain in one area of the head if left untreated.

 - Skin Discomfort – Itching and burning of the skin may occur.
 These symptoms may occur suddenly over any part of the body but may last only for a short period of time.

 - Difficulty Hearing – This can be caused by damage to the myelin sheath near the auditory nerves.